 When in a coaching situation, someone comes to you with a problem.
 If using why places pressure on me to solve their problem, what is another question I can ask?

 When – Leadership Coaching questions

 Asking why will get the problem solved faster, in the short term.
-However, the problem and similar problems will come back to you, because you solved them.
-Asking ‘when’ will create progress with the team member and you; leading to learning.
+However, the problem and similar problems will come back to you because you answered them.
+Asking ‘when’ will create progress with the team member and you, leading to learning.